skysoft501/Orange-X/README.md

 *** Room for Improvement

-* Before program launch, it scans your computer for an external storage peripheral before initialization.
+* Before program launch, orange-x scans your computer for an external storage peripheral before initialization.
 Program launches when a storage device is detected.

 * If more than 1 storage device is connected to PC, it sees nothing.
 You are welcome to fix that if you can.